Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Abstract

 \section{Abstract}

-The quadratic complexity of Multimodal Large Language Models (MLLMs) with respect to sequence length poses significant computational and memory challenges, hindering their real-world deployment.
-While existing training-free token reduction methods aim to address these inefficiencies, how to precisely identify redundant visual tokens and recover the essential information from the discarded tokens remain unclear.
-In this paper, we propose a ``\textbf{filter-correlate-compress}'' framework that decomposes the token reduction into three stages: \textit{filtering} redundant tokens, \textit{correlating} discarded information to preserved tokens, and \textit{compressing} tokens to minimize redundancy.
-Following the framework, we propose a solution \textbf{\textit{FiCoCo}} to identify limitations in single redundancy assessment, propose adaptive strategies to retain critical information from discarded tokens, and mitigate semantic dilution during token fusion.
-Two specialized variants, \textbf{\textit{FiCoCo-V}} (for vision encoders) and \textbf{\textit{FiCoCo-L}} (for LLM decoders), further optimize efficiency across MLLM architectures.
-Extensive experiments demonstrate that FiCoCo achieves up to \textbf{5.7×}/\textbf{14.7×} FLOPs reduction with \textbf{92.8\%}/\textbf{93.6\%} performance retention on LLaVA-1.5-7B/LLaVA-NeXT-7B.
+The quadratic complexity of Multimodal Large Language Models (MLLMs) with respect to context length poses significant computational and memory challenges, hindering their real-world deployment.
+In the paper, we devise a ``\textbf{\textit{filter-correlate-compress}}'' framework to accelerate the MLLM by systematically optimizing multimodal context length during prefilling.
+The framework first implements \textbf{\textit{FiCoCo-V}}, a training-free method operating within the vision encoder.
+It employs a redundancy-based token discard mechanism that uses a novel integrated metric to accurately \textit{filter} out redundant visual tokens.
+To mitigate information loss, the framework introduces a correlation-based information recycling mechanism that allows preserved tokens to selectively recycle information from \textit{correlate}d discarded tokens with a self-preserving \textit{compress}ion, thereby preventing the dilution of their own core content.
+The framework's \textbf{\textit{FiCoCo-L}} variant further leverages task-aware textual priors to perform token reduction directly within the LLM decoder.
+Extensive experiments demonstrate that the \textit{FiCoCo} series effectively accelerates a range of MLLMs, achieves up to \textbf{14.7×} FLOPs reduction with \textbf{93.6\%} performance retention.
 Our methods consistently outperform state-of-the-art training-free approaches, showcasing effectiveness and generalizability across model architectures, sizes, and tasks without requiring retraining.
-Our project page is at \url{https://ficoco-accelerate.github.io/}.